Table of Contents

 The GWDG live-streaming infrastructure makes it possible to broadcast lectures, conferences or other live-events to large audiences and offers an alternative or addition to video conferencing for particularly large events.
 Live video can be recorded and streamed with OBS Studio (free, desktop, multi-platform) or any other RTMP-capable software, including conferencing solution such as Zoom, Cisco WebEx or DFNconf.
 The audience follows live-streaming events via a browser-based video-player, which can also be integrated into existing websites if needed.
 No software download or account registration is required for viewing.

 This service is still in development and offered “as is”, primarily for testing purposes.
-If you plan to use this service for a large conference or event, please tell us in advance.
+If you plan large conferences or events, please tell us in advance so we can plan accordingly.

 To start streaming, you need a channel and a channel-secret.
 Please file a support ticket to request your channel credentials and tell us your preferred channel name.
 Once the channel is created, you can follow the instructions or tutorials matching your recording tool of choice and start streaming.